 The QR code file will be saved as a PNG image in the Downloads folder.
 It will be named chrome_qrcode_number.png.

-Generate QR Code on Chrome iOS
+Generate QR on iPhone

-Chrome for iOS does offer the sharing QR code generator just like chrome android.
+Chrome for iOS does offer the sharing QR code generator just like Chrome Android.
 We can select the Generate QR code menu to allow sharing.

-- Launch the Google Chrome app on iOS.
+- Launch the Chrome app on iOS.

 - Open a website to generate and share a QR code.

-- Tap on the
+- Tap on the Share

 for sharing options.